CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Spray, dwell about a minute — keep it wet, don't let it flash-dry — wipe with a damp microfiber, rinse.
-Amazon reviews confirm it dissolves mineral deposits on painted panels and chrome when applied correctly; success often requires reapplying mid-dwell to maintain wet contact.
-Effective on uncoated paint and exterior trim; documented failure on ceramic-coated surfaces where the acid can't penetrate deposits beneath the coating.
+Spray on the panel, keep it wet for about a minute, wipe with a damp microfiber, and rinse.
+Owner reviews confirm it dissolves mineral deposits on painted panels and chrome when applied correctly; success often requires reapplying mid-dwell to keep the panel wet.
+Effective on uncoated paint and exterior trim.
+Documented failure on ceramic-coated surfaces where the acid cannot reach deposits beneath the coating.

-SDS (rev. August 12, 2022) classifies DANGER: H318 (serious eye damage Cat 1), H334 (respiratory sensitizer Cat 1), H317 (skin sensitizer Cat 1).
-H334 means repeated inhalation can trigger a lasting asthmatic response — fitted respirator required.
+SDS classifies DANGER: H318 (serious eye damage Cat 1), H334 (respiratory sensitizer Cat 1), H317 (skin sensitizer Cat 1).
+H334 means repeated inhalation can trigger a lasting asthmatic response; wear a fitted respirator.
 Goggles and nitrile gloves required per SDS chemistry.
 Rinse panel gaps; the acid reacts with concrete.
+Rinse-off product; SDS Section 12 does not classify the mixture as aquatically toxic.

 Griot's states the formula 'may diminish waxes and sealants but will not affect chemical resistant ceramic coatings.'
-At least one verified Amazon reviewer (a 30-year detailer) reported no effect on a ceramic-coated F250 — but also no water spot removal.
-Brand's 'coating-safe' claim is narrow: the product leaves ceramic coatings intact but may not penetrate through the coating to reach mineral deposits beneath.
+That claim is narrow: the product leaves ceramic coatings intact but may not penetrate through the coating to reach mineral deposits beneath.
+Community reports include at least one documented failure on a ceramic-coated surface.

 The disclosed active is urea monohydrochloride (CAS 506-89-8), an HCl-urea complex salt.
 The SDS lists three additional proprietary ingredients whose identities are not disclosed.
 The product carries DANGER classification with serious eye damage (H318) and respiratory sensitizer (H334) codes at the mixture level. pH is under 2.

 Griot's markets this as safe for glass, paint, chrome, and plastic trim.
-The SDS confirms DANGER with H318 and H334 — strong chemistry.
-At least one reviewer reported the product did not remove water spots from windows.
-This product page is in the paint water spot remover category; buyers with primarily glass spots should evaluate glass-specific water spot removers.
+This product page covers the paint water spot remover category; buyers with primarily glass spots should evaluate glass-specific water spot removers instead.

-As of May 2026, both Amazon variants (B0BQCYFVLJ and B0CYTCCMS8) show 'Currently unavailable.'
+Both Amazon variants show 'Currently unavailable.'
 The product ships as DOT Class 8 corrosive liquid and may have temporary air-shipping restrictions.
-The product had 405 verified reviews through that period.
 Check the manufacturer's site at griotsgarage.com for current availability.

 The SDS (rev. August 12, 2022) is hosted on CarCareTruth's Supabase storage and was sourced from griotsgarage.com.
 It is also directly available at https://www.griotsgarage.com/content/safetydatasheet/Water%20Spot%20Remover%20Spray%20SDS%2008-12-2022.pdf